fadeev2010/cookbook-elasticsearch/README.markdown

 It installs a service which enables you to start, stop, restart and check status of the _Elasticsearch_ process.

-If you include the `elasticsearch::monit` recipe, it will create a configuration file for _Monit_, which will check whether _Elasticsearch_ is running, reachable by HTTP and the cluster is in the "green" state.
+If you include the `elasticsearch142::monit` recipe, it will create a configuration file for _Monit_, which will check whether _Elasticsearch_ is running, reachable by HTTP and the cluster is in the "green" state.
 (Assumed you have included a compatible ["monit" cookbook](http://community.opscode.com/cookbooks/monit) in your run list first.)

-If you include the `elasticsearch::aws` recipe, the [AWS Cloud Plugin](http://github.com/elasticsearch/elasticsearch-cloud-aws) will be installed on the node, allowing you to use the _Amazon_ AWS-related features (node auto-discovery, etc).
+If you include the `elasticsearch142::aws` recipe, the [AWS Cloud Plugin](http://github.com/elasticsearch/elasticsearch-cloud-aws) will be installed on the node, allowing you to use the _Amazon_ AWS-related features (node auto-discovery, etc).
 Set your AWS credentials either in the "elasticsearch/aws" data bag, or directly in the role/node configuration.
 Instead of using AWS access tokens, you can create the instance with a [IAM role](http://docs.aws.amazon.com/IAM/latest/UserGuide/role-usecase-ec2app.html).

-If you include the `elasticsearch::data` and `elasticsearch::ebs` recipes, an EBS volume will be automatically created, formatted and mounted so you can use it as a local gateway for _Elasticsearch_.
+If you include the `elasticsearch142::data` and `elasticsearch142::ebs` recipes, an EBS volume will be automatically created, formatted and mounted so you can use it as a local gateway for _Elasticsearch_.
 When the EBS configuration contains a `snapshot_id` value, it will be created with data from the corresponding snapshot.
 See the `attributes/data` file for more information.

-If you include the `elasticsearch::proxy` recipe, it will configure the _Nginx_ server as a reverse proxy for _Elasticsearch_, so you may access it remotely with HTTP authentication.
+If you include the `elasticsearch142::proxy` recipe, it will configure the _Nginx_ server as a reverse proxy for _Elasticsearch_, so you may access it remotely with HTTP authentication.
 Set the credentials either in a "elasticsearch/users" data bag, or directly in the role/node configuration.

-If you include the `elasticsearch::search_discovery` recipe, it will configure the cluster to use Chef search for discovering Elasticsearch nodes.
+If you include the `elasticsearch142::search_discovery` recipe, it will configure the cluster to use Chef search for discovering Elasticsearch nodes.
 This allows the cluster to operate without multicast, without AWS, and without having to manually manage nodes.